PhyGDPO: Physics-Aware Groupwise Direct Preference Optimization for Physically Consistent Text-to-Video Generation: Method

 \textbf{Flow Matching Probabilistic Modeling.} Our method is based on the standard rectified flow matching as

 which induces the oracle velocity $ u^*(x_t,t\mid c)=x_1-x_0. $ Discretizing time with step size $h$ (so $t\mapsto t-h$), the backward update is $x_{t-h}=x_t-h\,u^*(x_t,t\mid c)$.
-Since the rectified flow one-step reverse transition has no intermediate noise, we follow a vanishing-noise regularization and approximate $p_\theta(x_{t-h}\mid x_t,c)$ and $p_{\psi}(x_{t-h}\mid x_t,c)$ as then let $\varepsilon\to0$ and use the log-ratio between Gaussians with the identity $(x_{t-h}-x_t)/h=-u^*(x_t,t\mid c)$, we obtain and reformulate the upper bound of Eq.~\eqref{eq:loss_single_step_2} into the final overall training objective as where any global constant scale factor such as $h / 2\varepsilon$ in Eq.~\eqref{eq:rf-logratio} can be absorbed into the hyperparameter $\beta$.
+Since the rectified flow one-step reverse transition has no intermediate noise, we follow a vanishing-noise regularization and approximate $p_\theta(x_{t-h}\mid x_t,c)$ and $p_{\psi}(x_{t-h}\mid x_t,c)$ as then let $\varepsilon\to0$ and use the log-ratio between Gaussians with the identity $(x_{t-h}-x_t)/h=-u^*(x_t,t\mid c)$, we obtain and reformulate the upper bound of Eq.~\eqref{eq:loss_single_step_2} into the final overall training objective as where any global constant scale factor such as $h^2 / 2\varepsilon$ in Eq.~\eqref{eq:rf-logratio} can be absorbed into the hyperparameter $\beta$.
 For simplicity, we denote $\ell_\theta^w = \ell_\theta(x_{t_k}^w \mid t_k)$, $\ell_{\psi}^w = \ell_{\psi}(x_{t_k}^w \mid t_k)$, $\ell_\theta^{l_j} = \ell_\theta(x_{t_k}^{l_j} \mid t_k)$, and $\ell_{\psi}^{l_j} = \ell_{\psi}(x_{t_k}^{l_j} \mid t_k)$ in Eq.~\eqref{eq:rf-fmdpo}.

-\textbf{LoRA-Switch Reference.} Previous DPO methods usually copy the full model and fix it as the reference, which occupies redundant GPU memory and degrades computational efficiency.
-In addition, this full-copy strategy often leads to unstable and less effective DPO training because this strategy updates the entire set of the backbone weights and may cause the trainable model to quickly and dramatically deviate from the frozen reference model.
+\textbf{LoRA-Switch Reference.} Previous DPO methods usually copy the full model and fix it as the reference, which occupies redundant GPU memory, degrades computational efficiency, and hinders the scalability of model size.
+Plus, this full-copy strategy often leads to unstable and less effective DPO training because it updates the entire set of the weights and may cause the action model to quickly and dramatically deviate from the reference model.

+To address this issue, we design a LoRA-Switch Reference (LoRA-SR) scheme.
+As shown in Fig.~\ref{fig:method} (b), we freeze the backbone as the reference model $\psi$ and attach trainable LoRA modules to $\psi$ as the action model $\theta$.
+Specifically, we attach LoRA to the query, key, value, and output linear projection layers of each self-attention in the Transformer backbone of the T2V model and implement an environment manager as the switch to flexibly toggle between the reference and action modes.
+Given the input tokens of the linear projection layer where the LoRA is attached to as $\mathbf{X} \in \mathbb{R}^{B\times L\times C_{in}}$, the output tokens $\mathbf{Y} \in \mathbb{R}^{B\times L\times C_{in}}$ of our LoRA-SR scheme can be formulated as